host4ideas/CFTICIFCD3820611/Mod11/ZZ-lab/Evidencias.md

 ## Instructions

-### Before you start

-#### Sign in to the lab virtual machine

-Sign in to your Windows 10 virtual machine (VM) by using the following credentials:

-- Username: **Admin**
-- Password: **Pa55w.rd**

-> **Note**: Instructions to connect to the virtual lab environment will be provided by your instructor.

-#### Review the installed applications

-Find the taskbar on your Windows 10 desktop.
-The taskbar contains the icons for the applications that you’ll use in this lab:

-- Microsoft Edge
-- File Explorer
-- Visual Studio Code
-- Windows PowerShell

 ### Exercise 1: Create and configure Azure resources

 #### Task 1: Open the Azure portal

-1. On the taskbar, select the **Microsoft Edge** icon.
-2. In the open browser window, go to the Azure portal ([https://portal.azure.com](https://portal.azure.com/)).
-3. From the sign-in page, enter the email address for your Microsoft account, and then select **Next**.
-4. Enter the password for your Microsoft account, and then select **Sign in**.

-> **Note**: If this is your first time signing in to the Azure portal, a dialog box will display an offer to tour the portal.
-Select **Get Started** to skip the tour and begin using the portal.

 #### Task 2: Create an Application Insights resource